 How much does an LMS cost per user?

 Ranges depend heavily on whether the vendor publishes pricing.
-Verified public pricing: TalentLMS Core $149/month (up to 100 active users); 360Learning Team from $8 per active user per month (min 5 seats).
+Verified public pricing: TalentLMS Core from $119/month on annual billing (base bracket up to 40 active users, scaling by user bracket); 360Learning Team from $8 per active user per month (min 5 seats).
 Quote-based vendors (labelled as third-party estimate from Vendr / G2 / educate-me aggregators): Docebo approximately $7-$10 PEPM; Cornerstone OnDemand approximately $6-$18 PEPM, with Vendr reporting average annual contract around $69,000.
 Workday Learning and SAP SuccessFactors Learning have no public pricing and are typically bundled with HCM.
 See /lms-comparison for the full honest breakdown.

 What is the cost per hour to develop eLearning?